-The Club adopted AASB 1053 Application of Tiers of Australian Accounting Standards and AASB 2010-2 Amendments to Australian Accounting Standards from Reduced Disclosure Requirements.
+The Club applies AASB 1053 Application of Tiers of Australian Accounting Standards and AASB 2010-2 Amendments to Australian Accounting Standards from Reduced Disclosure Requirements as the Club is a not-for-profit public Tier 2 entity.

-The Club is a not-for-profit public Tier 2 entity allowing it to prepare consolidated general purpose financial statements in accordance with Australian Accounting Standards - Reduced Disclosure Requirements (AASB - RDRs) (including Australian interpretations) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.
+As a result the Club prepares consolidated general purpose financial statements in accordance with Australian Accounting Standards - Reduced Disclosure Requirements (AASB - RDRs) (including Australian interpretations) adopted by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001.